Disclosure: This post is sponsored by Wagner. All opinions, images and love of easy cleaning methods are 100% mine.

-How’s the weather by you?
+How’s your weather?
 Have you started spring cleaning yet?
 Or are you pushing that aside to start a new project now that you know how to use a heat gun?
 (I’d go for the second.)

-You might want to see these cleaning posts, too:
+You might want to see these projects, too: